 We Can Help

-While the captive solution can provide compelling benefits, the increased level of scrutiny does underscore the need to make certain your captive is properly established and properly operated.
+While the captive solution can provide compelling benefits, the increased level of scrutiny does underscore the need to be certain your captive is properly established and properly operated.
 We can help you develop your captive insurance strategy that will comply with IRS requirements.

 The Virgin Islands & Puerto Rico Tax Benefit Programs

 The government of the United States Virgin Islands and the government of Puerto Rico provide generous tax benefits for qualified business activities that are accepted into those programs.
 Businesses interested in relocating to the USVI or Puerto Rico can achieve up to a 90% reduction in their income tax burden for qualified business activities.
 These programs are ideal for businesses that are not location-dependent.
 There are several requirements including a residency requirement.